standstaff/docs2/_pay/index.md

 The language specific tagset is the original annotation made from the extended version of the Leipzig Glossing Rules.
 (Available at [here](https://corpafroas.huma-num.fr/glosses.html))
 The UD tagset is based on a conversion from the previous annotation to UPOS.
+There is no separate class of adjectives in Pesh.
+Adnominal modifiers expressing property concepts are tagged `NOUN`.
 Pesh uses 15 of the universal tags (SYM is not relevant for oral data).

 ### Features

 The Pesh treebank uses nine universal features: `AdvType`, `Animacy`, `Case`, `Clusivity`, `Person`, `PronType`, `Reflex`, `VerbForm`, `Voice`.
+`Case` has 3 possible values: Erg, Abs, Nom. `Case` marking is optional except for interrogative clauses, relative clauses and the pseudo-passive construction.
-One language specific values associated with the Pesh VERB has been added to the scheme:
+One language specific value associated with the Pesh VERB has been added to the scheme:
 Appl = Applicative for the Valency feature

 ## Syntax